-The Dominican Republic is a popular resort destination because of its relatively short flights from the U.S. and the great deals it offers relative to other Caribbean Islands.
-The Punta Cana Coast is dotted with all-inclusive resorts that have lovely beaches and are a short hop from the airport.
-Club Med Punta Cana carries a higher price tag than other resorts nearby but it provides an upscale and truly all-inclusive experience.
+The Dominican Republic is a popular resort destination because of its relatively short flights from the U.S. Moreover, the Punta Cana Coast is dotted with all-inclusive resorts that have lovely beaches and are a short hop from the airport.
+Club Med Punta Cana carries a higher price tag than some of its neighbors but it provides an upscale and truly all-inclusive experience.

 Here’s what parents can expect during a stay.